 28.4.2.1 The same purposes as FMLA Leave, including the care of a domestic partner or child of a domestic partner, and shall run concurrently with FMLA leave.

-28.4.2.2 CFRA may not be used for 1) an employee’s incapacity due to pregnancy,.
-2) leave due to a qualifying exigency, or 3) to care for a family member or next of kin with a serious injury or illness incurred in the line of duty.
+28.4.2.2 CFRA may not be used for 1) an employee’s incapacity due to pregnancy, or, 2) to care for a family member or next of kin with a serious injury or illness incurred in the line of duty.
 However, incapacity due to pregnancy may entitle an employee to up to four (4) months of pregnancy disability leave under California’s Pregnancy Disability Leave (PDL) law.

 28.4.3 General Provisions: Requests for FMLA and CFRA Leave

-Where the need for Leave is foreseeable, the District requests thirty (30) days advance notice.
+Where the need for Leave is foreseeable, OC San requests thirty (30) days advance notice.

 28.4.4 Medical Certification

-As a condition of FMLA or CFRA Leave because of a serious health condition, the District may require certification by the employee’s attending physician in accordance with Department of Labor (DOL) regulations.
+As a condition of FMLA and/or CFRA Leave because of a serious health condition, OC San may require certification by the employee’s attending physician in accordance with Department of Labor (DOL) regulations.

 28.4.5 Medical and Dental Premiums

-During FMLA and CFRA Leave, the District shall pay for medical and dental benefits at the same level as coverage would have been provided if the employee was not on leave.
+During FMLA and/or CFRA Leave, OC San shall pay for medical and dental benefits at the same level as coverage would have been provided if the employee was not on leave.
 The employee shall be required to pay his or her share of medical and dental premiums.
 Failure to submit a monthly co-payment, in full, within sixty (60) days of the invoice date will result in loss of group coverage.
 Coverage will be reinstated upon return to active employment.

 28.4.6 Reinstatement

-Upon expiration of FMLA or CFRA Leave, the employee shall be reinstated to the same or a comparable position, unless the employee would not otherwise have been entitled to that position for reasons unrelated to such leave (e.g., layoff), in which case the District’s obligation to continue health and dental or other benefits shall cease.
+Upon expiration of FMLA and/or CFRA Leave, the employee shall be reinstated to the same or a comparable position, unless the employee would not otherwise have been entitled to that position for reasons unrelated to such leave (e.g., layoff), in which case the OC San’s obligation to continue health and dental or other benefits shall cease.

-28.4.7 District Employment of Spouses/Domestic Partners
+28.4.7 OC San Employment of Spouses/Domestic Partners

 28.4.7.1 FMLA Leave.
-Married employees shall be limited to a combined total of twelve (12) weeks FMLA or CFRA Leave in a rolling twelve (12) month calendar period for the care of a parent or newly born or placed child.
+Married employees shall be limited to a combined total of twelve (12) weeks FMLA and/or CFRA Leave in a rolling twelve (12) month calendar period for the care of a parent or newly born or placed child.

-28.4.7.2 CFRA Leave.
-Married employees and employees in domestic partnerships will be limited to a combined total of twelve (12) weeks CFRA leave in a rolling twelve (12) month calendar period for the care of a newly born or placed child.

 28.5 General Leave

-28.5.1 Employees who have exhausted all paid time off accruals may request to be granted a general leave-of-absence by District management to attend to personal matters or for FMLA or CFRA qualifying events after the expirations of previously authorized leave.
+28.5.1 Employees who have exhausted all paid time off accruals may request to be granted a general leave-of-absence by OC San management to attend to personal matters or for FMLA and/or CFRA qualifying events after the expirations of previously authorized leave.

-28.5.2 During a general leave-of-absence, the employee will be required to pay both the District’s and the employee’s share of medical and dental premiums.
+28.5.2 During a general leave-of-absence, the employee will be required to pay both OC San’s and the employee’s share of medical and dental premiums.

 28.5.3 Failure to submit a monthly co-payment, in full, within sixty (60) days of the invoice date will result in loss of group coverage.
 Coverage will be reinstated upon return to active employment.